geoffstevens8/Traveling-Drunkard-Problem/README.md

 - --iterations ITERATIONS: replace ITERATIONS with the number of times you would like to run the crawl generator for each TSP solver, default is 3
 - --graphs: add this option if you want to print some informational graphs about the crawl
 - --temp TEMPERATURE FUNCTION: replace TEMPERATURE FUNCTION with the name of a temperature function for the simulated annealing (options: simple, kirkpatrick)
+- --length LENGTH: replace LENGTH with the maximum number of bars you want in the crawl, default is infinite

 Example: python run_multiple.py --distance 10000 --iterations 4 --graphs --temp kirkpatrick